-The scientific argument that human-caused factors are forcing the global climate along a new pathway - one that could bring great harms to human settlements around the turn of the next century - is contested by some who attack the theory and the evidence marshalled in order to support it.
-But that argument is also resisted by many others who point to the lack of full certainty in the scientists' predictions, or who refuse to accept the idea that humans could exert much influence on the climate, or who profess to believe that climate scientists are perpetrating a hoax on the public, or who aver that God will decide the outcome.
-Since 100% certainty is impossible to achieve in predictions of this kind, we are left with a throw of the dice: Does one accept the contentions of climate scientists or not?
-If it is expected to be costly to say yes, as it probably will be, then why not just wait and see what happens?
+The scientific argument that human-caused factors are forcing the global climate along a new pathway - one that could bring great harms to human settlements around the during the present century and for centuries thereafter - is contested by some who attack the theory and the evidence marshalled in order to support it.
+But that argument is also resisted by citizens who refuse to accept the idea that humans could exert any influence on the climate at all, or who profess to believe that climate scientists are perpetrating a hoax on the public, or who aver that God will decide the outcome.
+Those who know a little bit about the discipline of risk assessment (where risk is the probability of future harm) point to the apparent lack of 100% certainty in the predictions made by the most reputable scientists.
+Those persons may or may not be aware that one achieves 100% certainty after the harmful events have already materialized, when it is no longer possible to avoid them.
+Since 100% certainty is impossible to achieve in current predictions of this kind about the future, we are left with a throw of the dice: Does one accept the contentions of climate scientists or not?
+If it is expected to be costly to say yes, in terms of personal and governmental expenditures, as it probably will be, then why not just wait and see what happens?
+If trend of climate events does seem to be going badly later on, couldn't we just fix things at that time, when we are more convinced that we really must act?